 cd looker_project git checkout master

 4. If we view the Git remotes for the cloned repo, we should see the ‘origin’ as the original repo location:

 git remote -v

-6. Add our new empty repo as a new remote for the cloned repo i.e.
+6. Add our new empty repo as a new remote for the cloned repo, i.e. below:

 git remote add prod firstname.lastname@example.org:MyOrgName/looker_project_prod.git

-Note: ‘prod’ is simply a name we ascribe to the remote, it can be whatever we want.
-We can check it was added successfully as per the above.
+Note: ‘prod’ is simply a name we ascribe to the remote; it can be whatever we want.
+We can check that it was added successfully per the above.

 git checkout master

 This will ensure we’re on the correct branch: